BAD news for those opposing embryonic stem cell research and

 Royal Society's Philosophical Transactions journal, in a special

-on "Bioengineering the Heart."According to the U.N.'s World Health Organization, some 17.5 million people around the
+edition on "Bioengineering the Heart."According to the U.N.'s World Health Organization, some 17.5 million people around the

 world died of cardiovascular disease in 2005 - 30 percent of all global deaths.